Lumber: Grades and standards

-Grading rules for African and South American sawn lumber have been developed by ATIBT according to the rules of the Sciages Avivés Tropicaux Africains (SATA) and is based on clear cuttings – established by the percentage of the clear surface.
+Grading rules for African and South American sawn lumber have been developed by ATIBT according to the rules of the Sciages Avivés Tropicaux Africains (SATA) and is based on Clearcutting – established by the percentage of the clear surface.

 North American hardwoods

 In North America, market practices for dimensional lumber made from hardwoods (Note: Because working expensive hardwoods is far more difficult and costly, and because an odd width might well be conserved and be of use in making such surfaces as a cabinet side or tabletop joined from many smaller widths, the industry generally only does minimal processing, preserving as much board width as is practicable.
 This leaves culling and width decisions totally in the hands of the craftsman building cabinets or furniture with the boards.) varies significantly from the regularized standardized 'dimension lumber' sizes used for sales and specification of softwoods – hardwood boards are often sold totally rough cut, (Note: In quarter sawn thicknesses, meaning the thickness and width dimensions as they come out of the sawmill's table.
 Because lengths vary most with temperature, hardwood boards in the US often have a bit of extra length.) or machine planed only on the two (broader) face sides.
 When hardwood boards are also supplied with planed faces, it is usually both by random widths of a specified thickness (normally matching milling of softwood dimensional lumber) and somewhat random lengths.
 But besides those older (traditional and normal) situations, in recent years some product lines have been widened to also market boards in standard stock sizes; these usually retail in big-box stores and using only a relatively small set of specified lengths; (Note: Small set of specified lengths: Fixed-length hardwood boards in the United States are most common in 4–6 ft lengths, with a good representation of 8 ft lengths in a variety of widths, and a few widths with occasional dimensional sizes to 12 ft lengths.
 Often the longer sizes need be special ordered.) in all cases hardwoods are sold to the consumer by the board-foot (144 cuin), whereas that measure is not used for softwoods at the retailer (to the cognizance of the buyer).
 (Note: Fixed board lengths do not apply in all countries; for example, in Australia and the United States, many hardwood boards are sold to timber yards in packs with a common width profile (dimensions) but not necessarily consisting of boards of identical lengths.)